jacobgardner/ts-audit/README.md

 occurring at runtime, but we can do is isolate where they can occur and provide clear indicators of where a mismatch occured and why.

+## Before Using

+Please read and understand the known issues before consuming.
+We're working to fix these issues, but in the meantime, you may have to adapt your project's workflow to utilize this project effectively.

 ## Installation

 You'll need to install two packages, `ts-audit` and `ttypescript` which is used